What is GEO?

 What has changed

-Classic search engines like Google have long relied on backlinks, click-through rate and dwell time as ranking signals.
+Classic search engines have long relied on backlinks, click-through rate and dwell time as ranking signals.
 AI search engines work differently: they crawl content, analyse its structure and semantic content, and decide on the basis of factors such as structure, accessibility and technical availability which sources they consider trustworthy.

 How AI crawlers work

 Every major AI platform operates its own crawlers that search the web for content.
-These crawlers behave similarly to Googlebot but have some important differences: they generally have shorter timeouts, are less tolerant of technical errors and react more sensitively to robots.txt restrictions.
+These crawlers behave similarly to Googlebot, but have some important differences: they generally have shorter timeouts, are less tolerant of technical errors and react more sensitively to robots.txt restrictions.

 GPTBot